The Tour That Will Not End

 The Experience Itself

 For those who have not yet stepped inside one, an infinity mirror room is difficult to describe adequately.
 The mirrored walls create the illusion of infinite space, and the carefully positioned lights or objects within that space are reflected endlessly in every direction.
-The visitor stands inside what appears to be a boundless cosmos.
+The visitor stands inside what looks like a boundless cosmos.
 The effect is immediate, visceral, and profoundly moving in a way that has nothing to do with intellectual understanding.

 This is the key to Kusama's mass appeal.
 Her installations do not require art historical knowledge or critical vocabulary to appreciate.
 They operate on a sensory level that is accessible to anyone who walks through the door.
 A five-year-old and an art history professor will have different frameworks for processing the experience, but both will feel something genuine.